J-Lee12/CS396ArtificialLife/README.md

 ## Mutating the Body

 Much like how we did in the brain, once we deepcopy the parent, we have access to the data that creates the body.
-To randomly modify body, I replaced the first link of the body (the one farthest away from the viewer) with another random link to see if that would help create a lower fitness.
+T**Selection occured  by replacing the first link of the body (the one farthest away from the viewer) with another randomly sized link to see if it would help the robot in evolution**

 Below is an example of a non evolved vs evolved As can be shown the first block is taller and slightly wider than the block in the first image.